Latsuj/Developer-Test/README.md

 /**
 * No vowels, lowercase except the first letter
 * @param str The initial string
+* @return String The string with no voyel and in lowercase
 * @exception If the str parameter is not a string or an object string, I throw an error
 * @version 1.0 Kevin "Latsuj" Justal
 **/